-Peak climbing in Nepal: 2021 and 2022 Nepal trekking peak trip operator, we specialized in peak climbing in Nepal, we have organized and led many climbing trips including Island Peak climbing, Mera Peak climbing and many more adventurous peak climbing trips in Nepal.
+Peak climbing in Nepal - free information: we specialized in peak climbing in Nepal, we have organized and led many climbing trips including Island Peak climbing, Mera Peak climbing, and many more adventurous peak climbing trips in Nepal.
 The captivating Himalayan land of Nepal is a highly renowned destination for trekking and climbing stunning mountain peaks.

 There are four mountaineering seasons; namely spring (March-May), summer (June-August), autumn (September-November) and winter (December-February).

 Permits and entry fees for Peak climbing in Nepal

 In order for you to climb the Himalayan peaks, peak climbing permits are issued by the Ministry of Tourism and Civil Aviation (MOTCA) for 135 peaks known as mountaineering peaks, and by the Nepal Mountaineering Association (NMA) for 32 smaller peaks, known as trekking peaks, which range from 5,587 to 6,654 meters in altitude.
 The following documents have to be sent to MOTCA, Mountaineering Division when applying for a climbing permit complete with your application, endorsement of the National Alpine Club, short biographies of all the members of the expedition (with photograph and signature), map and/or photograph of the mountain indicating the climbing route and approach route map.
 Enlistment of the expedition’s name does not require any fee and it should not be paid before receiving the permit from the Ministry of Tourism.